F0lak/dm_open_ref/ref/DM/text/style.md

 precedence will be used to resolve the conflict.

 The important
-flag is applied after the attribute assignment like this*
+flag is applied after the attribute assignment like this+
 ```

-body {background* white ! important; font* serif}
+body {background+ white ! important; font+ serif}
 ```